MhmdTahaSheRif/ISLAMIC/README.md

 A project that contains a simple and easy approach to issues that a Muslim cannot be ignorant of.
 It includes issues of belief, jurisprudence, biography, etiquette, interpretation, hadith, morals and dhikr.

 ## 🚀 About Me
-I'm Mohamed Ahmed Frontend web developer...
+I'm Mohamed Taha Frontend web developer...

 ## 🕵️‍ Skills